ScrumboardCompany/Lotus/Documentation.md

         ++this.count;
     }
     def get() {
-        return Counter::count; # In statics 2 item receipt records available but this variant cannot be used to access private fields
+        return Counter::count; # There are 2 ways to access elements in statics, but in case with private elements this option won't work
     }
 }